 The decadently luxurious rooms are in a Medici-come-Marie Antoinette-at-Versailles style: some have old stone fireplaces, most flaunt roll-top bathtubs, and all have luscious fabrics, polished floorboards and exquisite chandeliers.

-The magnificent Master Suite, Santo Pietro, is more of a self-contained apartment than a room, taking up the entire first floor of the south wing.
+The magnificent Master Suite Santo Pietro is more of a self-contained apartment, taking up the entire first floor of the south wing.
 Sweep through tall gilded wooden doors to find an enormous (2.4m wide!) four-poster, a private terrace for breakfast, a huge bathroom and a sitting room with a stone-carved fireplaceIt’s a fantasy suite and doesn’t come cheap, but is worth the splurge for honeymooners.

-Deluxe Rooms San Galgano and Sir Vincent and Superior Room Giardin de Fiori are the smaller.
-San Galgano follows the Baroque theme, decorated in gold and purple with a stunning fresco on one wall.
+Deluxe Rooms San Galgano and Sir Vincent and Superior Room Giardin de Fiori are smaller.
+There are also 7 garden-facing rooms, including the Garden Junior Suites.

 Owners Claus and Jeanette are real foodies and this shows in the care they’ve put into their gastronomy.
 There are 2 restaurant options.
 Expect fine dining at Michelin-starred restaurant, Meo Modo.
 Meals here are served in a mirrored and candlelit dining room or outdoors.
 The chef conjures up such marvels as wild boar in dulce-forte and figs, seasonal vegetables and greens plucked fresh from their own kitchen garden, and rabbit-stuffed ravioli.
 Trust the award-winning Sommelier to choose the most delicious wines from the extensive wine cellar to complement each course.
 The second option is the more relaxed Treehouse Bar and Brasserie - with sofa’s to relax on - which serves home-style Tuscan food.
 In the autumn the bar benefits from an open fire to cosy up around with a glass of wine or a cocktail, and 180 degree views over the Tuscan countryside.